 Almost half of pregnancies in the U.S. are unintended, and many of them are a result of using birth control incorrectly.
 But with so many contraception options available, finding a simple method that works best for you is easy.
-You just need to follow the right steps to make sure the one you choose works as it should.
+Long acting reversible contraceptives like intrauterine devices (IUDs) and hormonal implants are an excellent option because they are 99% effective.
+Your doctor inserts it once and you don’t have to remember to do anything day to day.
+After 3-10 years, depending on the device, you’ll need to see a doctor to remove or replace it.
+Of course, if you choose another method you just need to follow the right steps to make sure the one you choose works as it should.

 Keep these common mistakes in mind so you can avoid them and stay protected.

 Whether you take a combination oral contraceptive (a pill that has both estrogen and progestin hormones) or a mini pill (with progestin only), you need to take it every day at the same time, whether or not you have sex.
 The timing is especially important with the mini pill.
 If you don’t stick to a schedule, it’s more likely the pill won’t prevent you from ovulating, which raises your odds for pregnancy.

 How to avoid it: Be consistent.
 Set a daily alarm on your smartphone, write it down in your agenda or calendar, or download an app that reminds you to take your pill.
 This gets you in the habit of taking it on time -- every time -- without a second thought, which makes it most effective at preventing pregnancy.